-The written comprehensive exams are open book.
+The written comprehensive exams are closed book.
 Students should answer the required question, plus any two of the additional questions for a total of three.
 Answers should consist of more than simply a literature review.
 An excellent answer will provide relevant critical comments on general theoretical approaches found in that literature and also make an original argument about the topic.
 Responses should be no more than 6,500 words for the Required Question and no more than 4,500 words for the questions in the Specific Questions section.
 Students should remember that good organization, a convincing argument that is focused on and addresses the question, and good supporting evidence are all important, and they should make sure each and every part of their answers are germane to the question being answered.
-Exams should be solely a student's own original work and should not reflect any consultation with other students during the exam, and all exams will be processed through turnitin.com to check for plagiarism.
+Exams should be solely a student's own original work and should not reflect any consultation with other students during the exam.
+Students will be asked to sign a honor pledge indicating that they did not receive advance notice of the questions on the exam from any other students or faculty, that they did not communicate with other students during the exam, and that they will not share the contents of the exam questions with other students once the exam is over.
 Students who violate this regulation will be expelled from the graduate program.